 1. Students will complete the Analysis Chart and share their answers with a partner.

 Extending Understanding

-- 2. Have students get into groups of 4 (more or less, depending on how many students are in your class). - 3.
-Assign each group to one of the parts of the tale below SAUSD Common Coresen Resource 4.3):
+- 2. Have students get into groups of four (more or less, depending on how many students are in your class). - 3.
+Assign each group to one of the parts of the tale below (see Resource 4.3):